Paul has triple-double, NBA-leading Suns top Clippers 106-89 - NewsBreak

 Paul has triple-double, NBA-leading Suns top Clippers 106-89

+PHOENIX (AP) — Chris Paul and the Phoenix Suns have turned into some of the league’s best closers.
+It’s a big reason they’ve reached 30 wins before any other team in the NBA this season.

-PHOENIX — (AP) — Chris Paul had a triple-double with 14 points, 13 rebounds and 10 assists to help the short-handed Phoenix Suns beat the Los Angeles Clippers 106-89 on Thursday night.
+Paul had a triple-double with 14 points, 13 rebounds and 10 assists, and the Suns improved to 25-0 when leading after three quarters by beating the Los Angeles Clippers 106-89 on Thursday night.

+As usual, the 36-year-old Paul was the maestro making big plays in the final minutes to close out the Clippers.
+He hit a crucial 3-pointer and had five assists in the fourth quarter.

+“Some teams’ biggest issue is that they don’t know what they want to run or who they want to go to down the stretch,” Paul said.
+“I think we have a good sense of that.
+We know what our go-to plays are.”

-The Suns became the first team in the NBA to win 30 games this season and moved a game ahead of Golden State for the best record in the NBA.
+The Suns moved a game ahead of Golden State for the best record in the league.
 They’ve won three straight and four of five.
+That’s despite several players missing considerable time this season, including All-Star guard Devin Booker.

+“I just think the players have done a really good job of driving our culture,” Suns coach Monty Williams said.
+“We have unreal guard play, which really helps.”

+Paul continues to look 26 years old instead of 36, doing a little of everything to keep the Suns among the league’s elite.
+His 13 rebounds were a career high in his 1,128th regular-season NBA game.

 Cam Johnson added a career-high 24 points, and Jalen Smith — the second-year forward whose playing time has drastically increased recently because of the Suns’ COVID-19 issues — had another good game with 19 points and 14 rebounds.

-The Clippers dropped below .500 with the loss at 19-20 despite a season-high 26 points from former Suns forward Marcus Morris Sr. Reggie Jackson added 16.
+The Clippers dropped below .500 at 19-20 despite a season-high 26 points from former Suns forward Marcus Morris Sr. Reggie Jackson added 16.
 The Clippers were missing guards Luke Kennard and Xavier Moon, along with center Ivica Zubac, because of COVID-19 protocols.

+“We scraped and competed,” Clippers coach Ty Lue said.
+“That is a good ball club over there and they played well.
+Their stars took over down the stretch and took over the game.”

 The Suns led by 17 points midway through the third quarter, but the Clippers cut it to 73-66 in the next few minutes.
 The Suns took a 75-66 lead into the final quarter.